 Yes!
 We love to make new friends to show them what we have available to help serve their group.
 Call Guest Services at 828-437-8788 to schedule a tour.
 Please note: for camper safety, we do not schedule tours during programmed events.

 How do I know my child is okay if there is no cell phone service?

 Although cell phone service is limited, there is a landline phone available.
 The camp number is 828-437-8788.
 If there is an emergency that takes place concerning your child, his/her chaperone will be able to contact you as soon as possible.

 Do I need to send money to camp with my child?

 There is a camp store that is open to campers in the afternoons and evenings.
 The store has ice cream, snacks, slushies, etc. available for campers to purchase, as well as camp and Christian memorabilia.
-Our camp also takes up a mission offering to accommodate for the mission project expenses of our Youth Mission Camp.
+Our camp also takes up a mission offering to assist with various mission opportunities including Youth Mission Camp.

 What does my child need to pack for camp?

 The following are items we recommend to pack for camp: bedding (sleeping bag and/or twin sheets and blanket), toiletries (soap, shampoo, toothbrush, toothpaste, towels for bath and pool, washcloth, etc.), clothes (play clothes, pajamas, underwear, socks/shoes, flip flops, jacket/rain coat, swimsuit), Bible, notebook, pen/pencil, flashlight, money, medication (MUST BE IN ADULT CHAPERONE POSSESSION).
 Optional items campers can bring: snacks, fishing pole, insect repellent, sun block lotion, games, cards.

 Is there any way that I can communicate with my child while they are at camp?